VictorME-infosec/Victor-Mudiaga-Erunedo/README.md

 # Hello, I'm Victor Mudiaga Erunedo
 <a href="https://www.linkedin.com/in/mudiaga-victor-erunedo/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

 I am a cybersecurity student with a strong interest in defensive security, threat detection, and hands‑on lab work.
 I’m actively building skills through practical projects in SOC analysis, SIEM monitoring, and automation to prepare for a role as a Tier 1 SOC Analyst.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in engineering has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]